mpolednik/smswork-script/README.md

-Script to mirror SMSWork SMS entries to database
+Script to mirror SMSWork SMS entries to database built using python, sqlalchemy and mysqldb

 Required software
 =================